The Broken Mill

 Let’s sketch at the mill!

-In my newest online course, “The Broken Mill,” we’ll go through every step of how I sketch on location.
+In my new online course, “The Broken Mill,” we’ll go through every step of how I sketch on location.
 I’ll show you my compact plein air sketching kit.
 We’ll move on to composition and planning, followed by a rough pencil sketch and more detailed ink drawing.
 From there, we’ll paint the full scene, capturing the essence of the day with the freshest, liveliest colours.

 I’ll share a reference image, so you’ll can draw and paint right along.
 Or watch first and paint later.
 And when we’re done, you’ll feel more confident venturing out on location to sketch your own lively scene — and telling your own story.